 BERGMANN remarked that if we try to bring in decent conditions at infinity, we are licked before we start.
 Also if we have a spatially limited area of disturbance, we cannot assume too low forms of symmetry because we are limited by four conservation laws, which have rigorous significance.

-where and are symmetric arrays.
-The spurs of both and are zero.
-Lichnerowicz’s continuity conditions permit the following array of discontinuities (taking the discontinuity across the surface ):
+are zero.
+Lichnerowicz’s continuity conditions permit the following array of discontinuities (taking the discontinuity across the surface

 In the electromagnetic case, one can define an invariant Poynting vector